-It is strongly recommended that IPv6 nodes implement Path MTU Discovery [RFC-1191], in order to discover and take advantage of paths with MTU greater than 576 octets.
-However, a minimal IPv6 implementation (e.g., in a boot ROM) may simply restrict itself to sending packets no larger than 576 octets, and omit implementation of Path MTU Discovery.
+It is strongly recommended that IPv6 nodes implement Path MTU Discovery [RFC-1981], in order to discover and take advantage of path MTUs greater than 1280 octets.
+However, a minimal IPv6 implementation (e.g., in a boot ROM) may simply restrict itself to sending packets no larger than 1280 octets, and omit implementation of Path MTU Discovery.

 In order to send a packet larger than a path's MTU, a node may use the IPv6 Fragment header to fragment the packet at the source and have it reassembled at the destination(s).
-However, the use of such fragmentation is discouraged in any application that is able to adjust its packets to fit the measured path MTU (i.e., down to 576 octets).
+However, the use of such fragmentation is discouraged in any application that is able to adjust its packets to fit the measured path MTU (i.e., down to 1280 octets).

-A node must be able to accept a fragmented packet that, after reassembly, is as large as 1500 octets, including the IPv6 header.
+A node must be able to accept a fragmented packet that, after reassembly, is as large as 1500 octets.
 A node is permitted to accept fragmented packets that reassemble to more than 1500 octets.
-However, a node must not send fragments that reassemble to a size greater than 1500 octets unless it has explicit knowledge that the destination(s) can reassemble a packet of that size.
+An upper-layer protocol or application that depends on IPv6 fragmentation to send packets larger than the MTU of a path should not send packets larger than 1500 octets unless it has assurance that the destination is capable of reassembling packets of that larger size.

-In response to an IPv6 packet that is sent to an IPv4 destination (i.e., a packet that undergoes translation from IPv6 to IPv4), the originating IPv6 node may receive an ICMP Packet Too Big message reporting a Next-Hop MTU less than 576.
-In that case, the IPv6 node is not required to reduce the size of subsequent packets to less than 576, but must include a Fragment header in those packets so that the IPv6-to-IPv4 translating router can obtain a suitable Identification value to use in resulting IPv4 fragments.
-Note that this means the payload may have to be reduced to 528 octets (576 minus 40 for the IPv6 header and 8 for the Fragment header), and smaller still if additional extension headers are used.
+In response to an IPv6 packet that is sent to an IPv4 destination (i.e., a packet that undergoes translation from IPv6 to IPv4), the originating IPv6 node may receive an ICMP Packet Too Big message reporting a Next-Hop MTU less than 1280.
+In that case, the IPv6 node is not required to reduce the size of subsequent packets to less than 1280, but must include a Fragment header in those packets so that the IPv6-to-IPv4 translating router can obtain a suitable Identification value to use in resulting IPv4 fragments.
+Note that this means the payload may have to be reduced to 1232 octets (1280 minus 40 for the IPv6 header and 8 for the Fragment header), and smaller still if additional extension headers are used.